easybuilders/easybuild-docs/docs/detecting-loaded-modules.md

 # Detection of loaded modules {: #detecting_loaded_modules }

-Since EasyBuild v3.3.0, the `eb` command performs a check to see if any (EasyBuild-generated) modules have been loaded in the current environment.
+Since SimpleBuild v3.3.0, the `eb` command performs a check to see if any (SimpleBuild-generated) modules have been loaded in the current environment.

 This check can be controlled via the `--detect-loaded-modules` and